A topic from the subject of Organic Chemistry in Chemistry.

 Key Points

-• Addition reactions involve the addition of a new atom or group of atoms to an organic molecule.
+• Addition reactions: Involve the addition of a new atom or group of atoms to a carbon-carbon multiple bond (double or triple bond), resulting in a saturated molecule.

-• Substitution reactions involve the replacement of an atom or group of atoms in an organic molecule with a different atom or group of atoms.
+• Substitution reactions: Involve the replacement of one atom or group of atoms in a molecule with another atom or group.

 Main Concepts

-• The type of organic reaction that occurs depends on the structure of the reactants, the reaction conditions, and the presence of a catalyst.
+• The type of reaction depends on factors such as the structure of the reactants, reaction conditions (temperature, pressure, solvent), and the presence of a catalyst.

-• Understanding the different types of organic reactions is essential for organic chemistry.
+• Understanding these reaction types is essential for comprehending organic chemistry and its applications.

 Combustion Reaction